Gregory Corso: Cambridge, Massachusetts

-In 1954, Corso moved to Cambridge, Massachusetts, where several important poets, including Edward Marshall and John Wieners, were experimenting with the poetics of voice.
+In 1954, Corso moved to Cambridge, Massachusetts, where several important poets, including Edward Marshall (poet) and John Wieners, were experimenting with the poetics of voice.
 The center for Corso's life there was not "the School of Boston," as these poets were called, but Harvard University's Widener Library.
 He spent his days there reading the great works of poetry and also auditing classes in the Greek and Roman Classics.
 Corso's appreciation of the classics had come from the Durants' books that he had read in prison.
 At Harvard, he considered becoming a classics scholar.
 Corso, penniless, lived on a dorm room floor in Elliott house, welcomed by students Peter Sourian, Bobby Sedgwick (brother of Edie), and Paul Grand.
 He would dress up for dinner and not be noticed.
 Members of the elite Porcellian Club reported Corso to the Harvard administration as an interloper.
 Dean Archibald MacLeish met with Corso intending to expel him, but Corso showed him his poems and MacLeish relented and allowed Corso to be a non-matriculating student—a poet in residence.
 Corso's first published poems appeared in the Harvard Advocate in 1954, and his play In This Hung-up Age—concerning a group of Americans who, after their bus breaks down midway across the continent, are trampled by buffalo—was performed by the esteemed Poets' Theater the following year along with T.S.
 Eliot's "Murder in the Cathedral."

 Harvard and Radcliffe students, notably Grand, Sourian and Sedgwick, underwrote the printing expenses of Corso's first book, The Vestal Lady on Brattle, and Other Poems.
 The poems featured in the volume are usually considered apprentice work heavily indebted to Corso's reading.
 They are, however, unique in their innovative use of jazz rhythms—most notably in "Requiem for 'Bird' Parker, musician," which many call the strongest poem in the book—cadences of spoken English, and hipster jargon.
 Corso once explained his use of rhythm and meter in an interview with Gavin Selerie for Riverside Interviews: "My music is built in—it's already natural.
 I don't play with the meter."
 In other words, Corso believed the meter must arise naturally from the poet's voice; it is never consciously chosen.